albar965/littlenavmap-manual/en/APPENDIX.md

 A huge Thank you! to Paul Watts for his support, for testing, tips, links to incredible tools and for all his work on the manual.

+Plenty of thanks to [Hervé Sors](http://www.aero.sors.fr) for allowing me to include his updated `magdecl.bgl` file with _Little Navmap_.

 A very special thank-you to Roberto S. from Switzerland for his valuable input and also helping with his capability to find the most obscure bugs.

+Thanks to Jose from [fsAerodata](https://www.fsaerodata.com/) for his kind support.

+TODO

+Thanks to all beta testers for their effort and patience: Barry, Brian, Gérard, John, Remi and Sam.

 Another big Danke! to Marc from Germany for all his great ideas and endless bug reports.